carnisj/bcdi/README.rst

 Description
 -----------

-This module provides methods used for the calculation of the diffraction intensity based on FFT or kinematical sum.
+In Bragg geometry, calculation of the diffraction intensity based on FFT or kinematical sum.
+It can include a displacement field, noise, detector gaps etc...
+In forward CDI geometry, calculation of the Bragg peak positions in 3D for a mesocrystal, knowing the unit cell and unit cell parameter.
+It can be used to fit experimental data.

 .. bcdi.simulation end